Accent Image for Recovery Playbook

 Each month, they discuss relevant recovery topics on the minds of individuals, family and friends, and treatment providers alike.
 They look at what’s new in substance-use recovery today, sticking points that affect relationships, coping with adversity, and breakthroughs in treatment and policy matters.

 Their goal is to elevate conversation about real issues of substance use and addictions.
-Join us each month as Dr. Shorter and Ryan open The Recovery Playbook.
+Join us each month as Dr. Shorter and Leaf open The Recovery Playbook.

 Meet the Hosts